KRU: 2013–2018: KRUnomena and breakup

 KRU released their thirteenth studio album and their first album in seven years, KRUnomena on 31 January 2013.
 Edry become the album's producer and composed all 10 songs.
 The album spawned four singles, including its first single, "Wanita" and a duet with Stacy Anam titled "Semalam Tanpamu".
 The album, which took 2 years to completed, is their first studio album with their own record label, KRU Music after having signed with EMI.
 Later, KRU released their first Hari Raya Aidilfitri single, "Erti Aidilfitri" in July, followed by a compilation album, 1, containing 30 songs from their previous studio albums in September.

 KRU performs on MeleTOP on 15 March 2016.

 KRU was chosen to perform an official song for the 2015 SEA Games, which they entitled "Kuasa Juara".
 Released on 3 June 2015, the song, which was composed by Norman and Archie Nasution with lyrics by Norman, took a week to complete.
 According to Norman, the song was "blended with aggresive beats along with rap elements".
 The song earned the group a Sports and Innovation category at the 2015 IOC Trophy Awards organised by the International Olympic Committee (IOC).
 On 11 January 2016, KRU released their new single, "Hingga Ke Jannah", which was written and composed by Edry.
 The single was heralded by a music critic from Galaksi Media as "far more mature", highlighting its "deep spiritual elements" while "retaining pop as a main genre".
 On 6 February, one of the KRU brothers, Norman was among the 85 recipients of the Darjah Indera Mahkota Pahang (DIMP) which carries the title of Datuk in conjunction with Sultan of Pahang, Sultan Ahmad Shah's birthday.

 On 18 April 2018, KRU announced that they would disband after their last concert, the Konsert Gergasi KRU25 which took place at Istana Budaya for three days from 4 to 6 May 2018, with 80 percent of tickets being sold out.
 At the concert's second and third day, at least a dozen of fans throughout the country congregated to see KRU for the last time.
-The group's leader Norman said he and two younger brothers Yusry and Edry have reached the decision and agreed to disband KRU after exactly 25 years of being active in music industry.
+Norman said he and two younger brothers Yusry and Edry have reached the decision and agreed to disband KRU after exactly 25 years of being active in music industry.
 There were also no plans for KRU to reunite in the future as the brothers concentrated on their own careers and personal lives respectively.
 Norman also informed that all KRU's business entities will still in operation as usual.
 To coincide with their disbandment, KRU released their last single before their breakup, entitled "Tahan Lama", featuring a duet with Joe Flizzow, followed by their greatest hits album, Gergasi, which contains the group's 30 popular tracks.
 A special rockumentary about KRU's career was announced by Norman and released on July 2018.